maniospas/depytrace/README.md

 ```

 # :dart: Features
-* Run in near-linear times with respect
+* Near-linear running time with respect
-to graph edges, i.e. if you double the number of edges,
+to the number of edges (doubling the edges,
-expect an approximate doubling of running time.
+approximately doubles running time).
 * Provable *1+A* factor approximations of maximum conductance,
-where *A* tend to be small (please refer to citation for more details).
+where *A* tend to be small.
-* Extensibility to integrate future breakthroughs of the related rooted
+* Extensibility to future breakthroughs on Steiner problems.
-Steiner tree extraction algorithms.